cristiantumani/finance.bold.new/public/docs/user-guide.md

 1. Sign up with email
 2. Complete profile
 3. Set privacy preferences
-4. Choose categories
+4. Choose categories, you can either choose the ones we present by default, or you can create your owns
+5. Define a budget per category, this is highly recomended so you can have control on your expenses

 ### 2. Dashboard Overview
-- Total balance
+- Total balance - presents the remainng balance of the month in course
-- Monthly income
+- Monthly income - presents the total income of current month
-- Monthly expenses
+- Monthly expenses- presents monthly expenses of active month
-- Savings rate
-- Recent transactions
-- Budget overview
+- Savings rate - it's how much you would be saving right now taking in consideration your Income vs expenses
+- Recent transactions - you will see the latest transactions, from here you can directly access to all transactions screen
+- Budget overview - will display each items of the budget and visually show how it compares to it's budget

 ### 3. Managing Transactions